We live in uncertain times. Take Control. Set up Self-Custody and Inheritance. Download the Vault12 app today.

 What is cryptocurrency?

-Cryptocurrencies are decentralized, digital money, traded on networks called blockchains.
+Cryptocurrencies are digital money traded on decentralized networks called blockchains.

-Bitcoin is the most well-known cryptocurrency, but there are thousands of "alt coins."
+Bitcoin is the best-known cryptocurrency, but there are thousands of "altcoins."

-Validation of trade transactions is performed by crypto "miners," who are paid a fee in crypto for their efforts.
+Validation of crypto transactions is performed by crypto "miners," who are paid a fee in crypto for their efforts.

 Large institutions are now investing sizeable sums as part of their investment portfolios.

-Some creative investment vehicles allow investors to purchase products that reflect cryptocurrency's value without the consumer actually owning their own cryptocurrency.
+Some creative investment vehicles allow investors to purchase products that reflect cryptocurrency's value without the consumer actually owning the cryptocurrency.

 Cryptocurrency value is often volatile.
 Education and risk tolerance are key for crypto investors.